prodgang/bookofprimes/_build/html/_sources/words/pre/numbers.md

     S(n) + m = S(n+m)
 ```

 The equation {eq}`PA3` shouldn't come as much of a surprise.
 The second equation {eq}`PA4`, is a little weirder.
 Doesn't using $+$ on both sides of the equals sign mean we're defining addition in terms of itself?
-Well yes, but also no. We are defining addition in terms of itself, but also in such a way that if you keep applying {eq}`PA4`, you'll eventually hit rock bottom.
+Well yes, but also no. We are defining addition in terms of itself, but also in such a way that if you keep applying {eq}`PA4`, you'll keep peeling of layers of $S$ from the left until you hit $0$.
 That's where {eq}`PA3` comes in.
 Such symbolic witchcraft is called *recursion*.
 Let's see it in action as we prove our first theorem!

 ````{prf:theorem}
 :label: oneplusone